Skip to main content

 SourceClaim

-code.claude.comClaude Code's permission system pauses execution on every tool invocation that matches a non-allowlisted pattern (`Bash(rm:*)`, `Write(/etc/*)`) and prompts the operator in-terminal to allow once, allow always, or deny — a per-call human approval gate built on the same pause-and-resume primitive the pattern names.
+code.claude.comClaude Code's permission system pauses execution on every tool invocation that matches a non-allowlisted pattern (`Bash(rm:*)`, `Write(/etc/*)`) and prompts the operator in-terminal to allow once, allow always, or deny.
+The result is a per-call human approval gate built on the same pause-and-resume primitive the pattern names.

 openai.github.ioOpenAI's Agents SDK ships a `needs_approval` flag on `function_tool` and `Agent.as_tool`; when the flag trips the run pauses, pending items appear in `result.interruptions`, and the orchestrator resumes only after the host application calls `state.approve()` or `state.reject()`.